 Price transparency could improve the effectiveness of the vaccination campaign

-In mid-December, shortly before the start of the Covid-19 vaccination campaign in Europe, Eva De Bleeker, Belgian Secretary of State for the Budget, sparked controversy by posting a tweet (since deleted) detailing the price of doses sold by six laboratories to Belgium: prices ranging from €1.78 per unit for AstraZeneca to €14.68 for Moderna.
+In mid-December, shortly before the start of the COVID-19 vaccination campaign in Europe, Eva De Bleeker, Belgium’s Secretary of State for the Budget, sparked controversy by posting a tweet (since deleted) detailing the prices of doses sold to Belgium by six pharmaceutical companies: prices ranging from €1.78 per dose for AstraZeneca to €14.68 for Moderna.

 Philippe Mahenc, University of Montpellier and Alexandre Volle, Paris Dauphine University – PSL